Being on-call doesn’t have to mean you’re always tired

 Ways to avoid fatigue

 Simply hiring more people to handle the problem won’t end well either.
 The new hires will also be stressed by false alarms and sleep deprivation for the time they are on call.
 The fundamental issues are not addressed by these actions which are, at their core, resulting from human error rather than technical malfunction.
-There will still be false alarms, poor routing of issues and poor addressing of problems.
-Meeting SLAs will not be achieved through more hires.
-More hires will just make the problem more expensive.

 However, there are some tried and true ways to overcome the significant issue of alert fatigue and take positive steps towards a happy workforce.

-- Avoid email Send alerts through proper incident management tools that send critical alerts to the right individual
+- Avoid email.
+Send alerts through proper incident management tools that send critical alerts to the right individual

 - Alert the right person and make it loud.
 Proper scheduling will ensure that the person who can do the most to correct the problem is alerted.